-What kind of raw material is used for a luxury watch?
+What kind of raw material for a luxury watch?

 Watchmaking is a highly demanding industry requiring pure and performant materials.
 Almost all the watch parts (including the case, band, crown, buckle, pusher and dial) can be made with technical ceramics.

-Sapphire glass is mostly used for watch window in luxury market for its remarkable properties:
+Sapphire glass is the most common watch window in luxury market.
+It shows remarkable properties:

 - The lens must guarantee transparency while highly resistant to scratch: the watch top must remain transparent with excellent transmission properties, even in extreme wear conditions.
 That is why we provide High Purity Alumina, which does not cause any defect or haze in the sapphire and guarantee a scratch-free & highly transparent watch lens.